HwWobbe/Wip-Main/README.md

 ...

 - the "3XtheSumOfLowers" (for shading still seems to work
-  - can this be verified?
+  - Can this be verified with existing documentation?
 - This month has been broken down into three "decimal fortnights" as follows

 ### 2025-02-09: